Postgraduate Course: Financial Aspects of Mergers & Acquisitions (MBA) (CMSE11264)

 Mergers and acquisitions, and the market for corporate control.

-Negotiating and deal structure
+The merger process, negotiating and deal structure

 Evaluating M&A outcomes